-Principle Policies and Systems Implemented

-Significant Progress Made

-- turbine design and manufacturing processes by applying management requirements in accordance with the ISO 14.001 standard and other environmental standards which apply. - Siemens Gamesa has taken up the challenge of reaching carbon neutrality by 2025. - \$\Rightharpoonup \text{ Section Climate Change (p.
-42 and the following)} - Responsibility for protecting the environment in wind We report direct greenhouse gas emissions (Scope 1), indirect greenhouse gas emissions (Scope2).
-The Company's total emissions of CO2-eq under Scope 1 and Scope 2 amounted to 64,670 tons CO2-eq during the reporting period. (p.44) - The current reporting period shows a 100% rate for products covered with Life cycle assessments (LCAs) (Screening and Full-Scale) and EPDs (Both Type II & Type III), as well as a 100% revenue-based coverage ratio within our business. - New Environmental Product Declaration (EPD).
-In fiscal year 18 Siemens Gamesa published the following Environmental Declarations: i) Type II Environmental Declaration for SG 8.0-167 DD and ii) Type III Environmental Product Declarations for SG 2.6-126 (former G126-2.625 MW) and SG 3.4-132 (former G132-3.465 MW) (p.47)

-- environmentally friendly products that produce longterm environmental benefits. - Siemens Gamesa is founder of the Basque Ecodesign Center, an organization based in the Basque Country and structured pursuant to a partnership framework between firms in the private sector and the Basque Government.
-It aims to foster the design and execution of innovative ecodesign project. - Commitment to researching and developing Patents granted at the end of the reporting period: 3,363 (3,138 in FY17).
-New patents first filing: 154.

-- significant life cycle impacts of our products and operations (manufacturing, installations, services) by performing Life Cycle Assessments (LCAs) in accordance to the ISO 14040 series of standards and applicable Product Category Rules (PCRs). - We develop and market products, solutions and services that enable our customers to reduce their CO2 emissions, lower lifecycle costs and protect the environment. - Siemens Gamesa quantifies and documents the In 2018, 6.7 GW of wind energy was installed helping our customers further reduce their emissions by 18 million tons of CO2.
+Principle Policies and Systems Implemented Significant Progress Made Principle 7 Responsibility for protecting the environment in wind turbine design and manufacturing processes by applying management requirements in accordance with the ISO 14.001 standard and other environmental standards which apply.
+Siemens Gamesa has taken up the challenge of reaching carbon neutrality by 2025. ⇔" Section Climate Change (p.
+42 and the following) indirect greenhouse gas emissions (Scope2).
+The Company's total emissions of CO2-eq under Scope 1 and Scope 2 amounted to 64,670 tons CO2-eq during the reporting period. (p.44) The current reporting period shows a 100% rate for products covered with Life cycle assessments (LCAs) (Screening and Full-Scale) and EPDs (Both Type II &amp; Type III), as well as a Principle 8 Commitment to researching and developing environmentally friendly products that produce long- term environmental benefits.
+Siemens Gamesa is founder of the Basque Ecodesign Center, an organization based in the Basque Country and structured pursuant to a partnership framework between firms in the private sector and the Basque Government.
+It aims to foster the design and execution of innovative ecodesign project.
+Section ⇒ "Life Cycle Assessments" section (p.47) Principle 9 Siemens Gamesa quantifies and documents the significant life cycle impacts of our products and operations (manufacturing, installations, services) by performing Life Cycle Assessments (LCAs) in accordance to the ISO 14040 series of standards and applicable Product Category Rules (PCRs).
+We develop and market products, solutions and services that enable our customers to reduce their CO2 emissions, lower lifecycle costs and protect the environment. customers further reduce their emissions by 18 million tons of CO2.
 Cumulatively since 1998, more than 89 GW of wind energy has been installed from Siemens Gamesa's wind turbines.
-This allows our customers to mitigate their carbon footprint by more than 233 million tons of CO2 a year.

-- respect for the Law and on the fight against corruption in all its forms.
-This stance is set out in Business Conduct Guidelines (p.20) the Global Corporate Social Responsibility Policy. - Siemens Gamesa Business Conduct Guidelines provide the ethical and legal framework within which we conduct our business activities.
-Our compliance system aims to ensure that all our worldwide business practices remain within this framework as well as in compliance with applicable laws. - The Group makes sure its activity is based on The Company implemented a Compliance Handbook addressing specific approach to Anticorruption (p.21)

-- The Company continuously develops its Compliance System further in order to adapt it to changing requirements according to our global business.
-During 2017 Siemens Gamesa has gone through a merge process that has affected all departments. ⇒Section "Compliance" (p.19) - Whistleblowing Channel available on the intranet, the website and by post, as well as a system of rights, duties, guarantees, conditions of access and use thereof by users. ⇒Section "Compliance" (p.19)
+This allows our customers to mitigate their carbon footprint by more than 233 million tons of $CO_2$ a year.
+Principle 10 The Group makes sure its activity is based on respect for the Law and on the fight against corruption in all its forms.
+This stance is set out in the Global Corporate Social Responsibility Policy.
+Siemens Gamesa Business Conduct Guidelines provide the ethical and legal framework within which we conduct our business activities.
+Our compliance system aims to ensure that all our worldwide business practices remain within this framework as well as in compliance with applicable laws.
+Business Conduct Guidelines (p.20) The Company continuously develops its Compliance System further in order to adapt it to changing requirements according to our global business.
+During 2017 Siemens Gamesa has gone through a merge process that has affected all departments of Section (Compliance) (p.10)